 Outside the dusty windshield, open plains spread out before us.
 Swaying blond prairieland spotted with Pinyon Pines and Alligator Junipers came and went.
 As we passed a group of foraging pronghorn antelope, AG pointed nobly to the south.
 At last, the line on the horizon had begun to change.
 Far away, crags faintly rose above the ground then disappeared.
 Any coolness that might have lingered in the air had been melted away into pools of water shimmering just out of reach on the asphalt.
 And, as Brian Jonestown Massacre played intermittently at the whims of the satellite, we somehow managed to coax the jalopy onward.
 On these journeys, even the slightest change of scenery can be enough to keep you from topping yourself, at least for a few more miles anyway.

 Not long after we turned from Highway 67 onto Route 90, the high hills of the Trans-Pecos slowly began to grow in front of us.
 Soon, we found ourselves among tall yellow grasses and gently sloping terrain.
 This was the periphery of the borderlands.
 Traversing across the plain, it was difficult not to get lost in the powerful vastness of the landscape.
-From time to time we stopped to photograph the panorama and the unique way the light falls upon it all.
+From time to time we stopped to photograph the panorama and the unique way the light fell over it all.
 But, film is never enough.
 Neither are words.
 Exhausted from the distance and oppressed from the heat, the vehicle rattled along at a steady, if not tenuous, pace for what seemed like another thousand miles until, at last, coming into view at the side of the road was the first sign that our journey was nearing an end.
 Subtly breaking up the landscape, a billboard stood reading, “Welcome to Marfa”.